pyl1b/enhterm/README.md

     from enhterm import EnhTerm

     from enhterm.provider.parser.argparser import ArgParser
+    from enhterm.provider.parser.argparser.commands import register_commands
     from enhterm.provider.stream_provider import StreamProvider

+    # The stream provider by default reads the input from console.
     provider = StreamProvider()

+    # The text entered by the user then needs to be interpreted.
+    # Here we use an interpreter based on argparse.
     provider.parser = ArgParser(provider=provider)
     subparsers = provider.parser.add_subparsers(
         title="commands", dest="command", help="commands")
+    # Quit is the only predefined command at this time.
+    register_commands(subparsers)

+    # Define you own handler.
     def do_add(command, integers):
         return sum(integers)

+    # Add this command to the argparse library.
     parser_add = subparsers.add_parser('add')
     parser_add.add_argument(
          'integers', metavar='int', nargs='+', type=int,